stephane-caron/pink/README.md

 }
 ```

-Don't forget to add yourself to the BibTeX above and to `CITATION.cff` if you contribute code to this repository.
+Don't forget to add yourself to the BibTeX above and to `CITATION.cff` if you make a contribution to this repository.

 ## See also